Filk/Arduino-Lessons/README.txt

 Show and tell: Rui Penha SONAE

 Lesson 7.
-Explain: Solenoids and serial communication
+Explain: Solenoids and External Libraries
 Make: create a small robotic instrument and control an mp3 player (DFrobot) Show and tell: Ajay Kapur and Logos Fundation

 Lesson 8.
-Explain: Standard Firmata and connection with other software
+Explain: Standard Firmata and connections with other software
 Make: Control a sketch in Processing using sensors Show and tell: Cant(a)eiro